Aleshere/mock-portfolio-2/README.md

 # What I have learned building this

-> Dynamic progress bar with vanilla JS (awful for a portfolio but good to practice the functionality)
+> Dynamic progress bar with vanilla JS
 > Sticky navbar with Y offset using vanilla JS
 > Window resizer event listener to ensure a good UX experience
 > Neat HTML and CSS subdivision of sections
 > Media queries

 &nbsp;
 &nbsp;